Category Archives: Book Review

 Ever since I started doing this blog (back in 2013), it’s been a challenge for me to just keep up with the steady stream of New York School-related news and happenings.
 (It doesn’t help that this doesn’t actually count as … Continue reading

-Posted in Alice Notley, Book Review, Charles Bernstein, Criticism, Eileen Myles, Frank O'Hara, Harry Mathews, Jasper Johns, Joe Brainard, John Ashbery, John LaTouche, Lou Reed, Mark Ford, Music, Ron Padgett, Roundup, Ted Berrigan, Velvet Underground | 1 Comment
+Posted in Alice Notley, Andy Fitch, Ann Beattie, Art Exhibit, Book Review, Charles Bernstein, Criticism, Daniel Kane, Eileen Myles, Frank O'Hara, Gwendolyn Brooks, Harry Mathews, In Memoriam, Jasper Johns, Jeff Dolven, Joe Brainard, John Ashbery, John LaTouche, Lou Reed, Mark Ford, Matthew Bevis, Music, Nick Sturm, Ron Padgett, Roundup, Sandra Simonds, Ted Berrigan, Velvet Underground | 1 Comment

 The Picture of Little J.A.: A New Biography of the Young John Ashbery

-Karin Roffman’s new book, The Songs We Know Best: John Ashbery’s Early Life — the highly anticipated, first full-fledged biography of Ashbery — was recently published, and my review of the book appeared in the New York Times Book Review several days ago. … Continue reading
+Karin Roffman’s new book, The Songs We Know Best: John Ashbery’s Early Life — the highly anticipated, first full-fledged biography of Ashbery — was recently published, and my review of the book appeared in the New York Times Book Review several days ago.
+As … Continue reading

-Posted in Book Review, Fairfield Porter, Jane Freilicher, John Ashbery, Mark Ford, W. H. Auden | 2 Comments
+Posted in Book Review, Evan Kindley, Fairfield Porter, Jane Freilicher, John Ashbery, Mark Ford, Matthew Bevis, W. H. Auden | 2 Comments

 Peter Gizzi’s “masterful” new book (and its James Schuyler epigraph)